-In this Stanford Medicine Unplugged article, a second-year student reflects on how much she's learned since beginning medical school.
+In this Stanford Medicine Unplugged feature, second-year medical student Tasnim Ahmed reflects on how her education separates her from her parents.

 Stanford medical student Lauren Joseph writes about gaining confidence as she enters her second year and begins interacting with patients.

 Stanford medical student Yoo Jung Kim writes about smells in the hospital and how they can trigger fond memories and provide motivation.